rails/rails/guides/source/command_line.md

 rake assets:precompile  # Compile all the assets named in config.assets.precompile rake db:create          # Create the database from config/database.yml for the current Rails.env
 ...
-rake log:clear          # Truncates all *.log files in log/ to zero bytes (specify which logs with LOGS=test,development) rake middleware         # Prints out your Rack middleware stack ... rake tmp:clear          # Clear cache and socket files from tmp/ (narrow w/ tmp:cache:clear, tmp:sockets:clear)
+rake log:clear          # Truncates all/specified *.log files in log/ to zero bytes (specify which logs with LOGS=test,development) rake middleware         # Prints out your Rack middleware stack ... rake tmp:clear          # Clear cache and socket files from tmp/ (narrow w/ tmp:cache:clear, tmp:sockets:clear)